Tous (company): Contemporary era

+Brand evolution and recent projects

+In 2021, to mark its centenary, Tous carried out a brand evolution that included a new corporate purpose ("We Craft a World of Joy"), a redefinition of its values around boldness, creativity and humor, and the launch of the "Bold Bear", a three-dimensional version of the brand's classic bear emblem.

+In 2023, the company launched SUOT Studio, a creative laboratory led by Marta Tous focused on exploring new forms of expression in contemporary jewelry.
+In 2025, Tous renewed Tous Atelier, its high-jewelry line, with a contemporary creative direction drawing on the brand's artisanal heritage.

 Causes

 In 2012, TOUS is listed as a partner of the (RED) campaign, together with other brands such as Nike, Inc., Girl, American Express and Converse.
 The campaign's mission is to prevent the transmission of the HIV from mother to child by 2015 (the campaign's byline is "Fighting For An AIDS Free Generation").